-- Each full-time equivalent employee in the schools or school districts identified in Schedule A is to receive an annual recruitment allowance of \$2,300 upon commencing employment.
-Each part-time equivalent employee is to receive a recruitment allowance pro-rated to her/his full-time equivalent position. - b.
-All employees identified will receive the annual recruitment allowance of \$2,300 as a retention allowance each continuous year thereafter.
-Each part-time employee is to receive a retention allowance pro-rated to her/his full-time equivalent position. - c.
-The allowance will be paid as a monthly allowance.
+a.
+Each full-time equivalent employee in the schools or school districts identified in Schedule A is to receive an annual recruitment allowance of upon commencing employment.
+Each part-time equivalent employee is to receive a recruitment allowance pro-rated to their full-time equivalent position.